jshmrtn/rokket/README.md

 ## Credits

-This project started as a fork of the faboulus [roots/bedrock](https://github.com/roots/bedrock).
+This project was inspired by the faboulus [roots/bedrock](https://github.com/roots/bedrock).